 The problem: Ellington's non-profit group took their money, but no one ever moved into a new home.

-Ellington, 44, went on trial Monday facing 24 counts of collecting advanced fees from borrowers, 26 counts of grand theft and three counts of racketeering.
-The trial is expected to last most of the week in Hillsborough Circuit Court.
+Ellington, 44, went on trial Monday facing 24 counts of collecting fees in advance from borrowers, 26 counts of grand theft and three counts of racketeering.
+The trial in Hillsborough Circuit Court is expected to last most of the week.

-Prosecutor Craig Clendinen told jurors that Ellington turned his victims' dreams into nightmares through a series of false promises and deceptions.
-Ellington squandered about $250,000, never intending to fulfill his end of the agreement, Clendinen said.
+Prosecutor Craig Clendinen told jurors that through a series of false promises and deceptions Ellington turned his victims' dreams into nightmares.
+Ellington squandered the money -- about $250,000 -- never intending to fulfill his end of the agreement, Clendinen said.

 "It was built on a house of cards," he said in his opening statement.
 "A house of cards designed by Mr. Ellington."

 Ellington told eager home buyers in the summer of 1997 that his company would fix their credit and begin construction on a 2,000-square-foot home for them in three to six months at a cost of $1,659.95, plus a monthly fee of $165.
 Through a formula involving reduced overhead, wholesale materials and a separate mortgage for labor costs, Ellington said, even families making $30,000 a year could afford one of the dream homes.

 Low cost wasn't the only appeal.
 Ellington's Home Ownership Means Empowerment program, or H.O.M.E., was grounded in Christian principles, he said.
 The program promised satisfaction or a full refund.

 Ellington prayed with some of the victims and pledged in company literature to handle them "like a 24-K gold bar."
 The program promised free lawn maintenance, maid service, haircuts and legal help.
 About 150 people signed up.